Title: Mixture Model based Label Association Techniques for Web Accessibility

 shopping, paying bills, etc. with screen readers.
 Very often

-labels are not associated with form fields or are missing
+labels are not associated with form fields or are missing altogether, making form filling a challenge for blind users.

 Algorithms for associating a form element with one of several